5 Unexpected Places to Store Your Emergency Fund in 2023

 2. Crypto Savings Accounts

 Enter BlockFi, which provides savings accounts that yield up to 9.5% APY in cryptocurrency.
 In 2021, a customer named Daniel opened a BlockFi account and deposited $1,000 in Bitcoin.
 Twelve months later, his balance grew to $1,095—riskier, but with a higher potential reward.
 However, this approach demands an understanding of the volatility associated with cryptocurrencies.
-For 2023 trends, see why Stripe and PayPal face idempotency challenges that may also affect crypto platforms.
+You may also consider 5 Reasons Linux Gaming Outpaces Windows to understand the potential of emerging technologies, including crypto.

 3. Investment Apps